petejacobs99/home-depot/README.md

 Client side was created using React

-Server side was created using Express
+Server side was created using Express & Node.js

 Database is linked to Mongo Atlis

 Application is hosted on Digital Ocean

+Moduel bundler used Webpack

+Transpiler used Babel

+Build system used Gulp